bitsoex/slate/source/index.html.md

 }
 ```

-This endpoint returns a list of recent trades from the specified book.
+This endpoint returns a list of the user's trades.

 ### HTTP Request